Spring Lake woman hopes to complete her 17th 25K Riverbank Run, overcoming many hurdles

-SPRING LAKE, MICH. - Saturday is the 40th annual Fifth Third Riverbank Run.
-Between 18 and 1- thousand runners, hand cyclists, and walkers are expected to take part.
+SPRING LAKE, MICH. - Saturday, May 13, is the 40th annual Fifth Third River Bank Run.
+Between 18 and 1,000 runners, hand cyclists and walkers are expected to take part.
 Each of them has a different reason for why they're doing it.

-This will be Cindy's Kikkert-Penning's 17th consecutive Fifth Third Riverbank run 25K.
-And she's overcome many obstacles to get here.
+This will be Cindy Kikkert-Penning's 17th consecutive Fifth Third River Bank run 25K -- and she has overcome many obstacles to get here.

 This year, having injured both of her feet, Cindy will complete the 15 and a half mile race on a knee scooter with her husband by her side.

-"And I think that has helped her, not just to have a sense of normalcy but I think it's helped her physically," said her husband Dr. Tim Penning.
-"It's helped her endure treatments, recover from surgeries, to have that mental goal but just physically I think it's made her stronger, so I'm pretty proud of her," he said.
+"And I think that has helped her, not just to have a sense of normalcy but I think it's helped her physically," said her husband, Dr. Tim Penning.
+"It's helped her endure treatments, recover from surgeries, to have that mental goal, but just physically I think it's made her stronger, so I'm pretty proud of her."

+Cindy tells us throughout her treatments, finishing the River Bank 25K was always a top priority.
+She is nervous about this year's race, but is confident they will make it to the finish line.

 Have a news tip?
 Email news@wzzm13.com, visit our Facebook page or Twitter.